CiiAT - Canadian International Institute of Art Therapy

 Faculty Publications

-Published in the Canadian Art Therapy Association Journal.
+Published in the Canadian Journal of Art Therapy.

 Free to download.
 For additional publications from our faculty, please contact us.